-- If a Display Text screen field contains an invalid formula resource, the flow displays an empty string at run time. - If a flow contains an invalid formula resource, you can't activate the flow.
+- If a Display Text screen field contains an invalid formula resource, the flow displays an empty string at run time. - If a formula expression has an error at run time, it resolves to null. - If a flow contains an invalid formula resource, you can't activate the flow.